 A real bucket list favourite, Rio de Janeiro or the ‘Marvellous City’ is like nowhere else on earth.
 You realise on an impressive approach into port that this is going to be something very special and the hedonistic city certainly doesn’t disappoint.
 Arrive to the sounds of samba during Carnival, spending a night or two in a blur of sequins and revelry, or see the city lit with fireworks on New Year’s Eve.
 Stand at the feet of Christ the Redeemer atop Corcovado, Sugar Loaf Mountain and Rio de Janeiro’s iconic coastline laid out before you, or hit the iconic Copacabana beach.

-Manaus looks as if it has been pulled straight from a postcard, with the white sands of the Ponta Negra Beach, the crystal clear waters of Love Cascade, and the beautiful Paricatuba Waterfall (visit during the winter to see the waterfall gushing rapidly, it’s a real sight to behold!).
-However, one of the main reasons travellers flock to Manaus is to see a natural phenomenon that really has to be seen to be believed.
-Manaus is where the Rio Negro and Rio Solimoes meet to form the Amazon.
-Despite the two rivers blending into one, they maintain their distinct colours, and there are many who believe that the waters never mix!
-It’s truly mystical and enchanting to witness.
+Manaus looks as if it has been pulled straight from a postcard, with the white sands of the Ponta Negra Beach, the crystal clear waters of the heartwarmingly-named Love Cascade, and the beautiful Paricatuba Waterfall.
+But the real appeal of this popular South America cruise port is a natural phenomenon known as the ‘Meeting of Waters’.
+Manaus is where the Rio Negro and Rio Solimoes meet to form the Amazon and despite the two rivers blending into one, each maintains its distinct colour.
+It’s a spectacle to see and to hear the many local myths that surround it.